 3. CATCH-UP ON SLEEP

-This should probably be on top of your list after finishing your last exam!
+Getting enough sleep is imperative to good mental health and wellbeing so this should probably be on top of your list after finishing your last exam!
 You really want at least eight hours of sleep that you have been deprived of in the past couple of weeks.
 Don’t forget to switch off your alarms, close the curtains and leave a Do-Not-Disturb sign on your door should any colleague come scrounging for toothpaste in the wee morning hours!

 4. NON-ACADEMIC RESEARCH